Select Page

 But it is not the only championship with high-speed action and talented riders racing on international circuits.

-In this article we will look at World Superbikes (also know as WSBK) and the differences to MotoGP.
+In this article we will look at World Superbikes (also known as WSBK) and the differences to MotoGP.

 Surprisingly, there are a number of similarities but also some significant differences.